DonovanDiamond/signalmgr/README.md

 		Number: number,
 	}

-	fmt.Print("Enter 'voice' if you want to use a phone call for verification: ") scanner.Scan()
+	fmt.Print("Enter 'voice' if you want to use a phone call for verification (note this will take longer than SMS verification): ") scanner.Scan()
 	voice := strings.ToLower(scanner.Text())